correagss/sentiment-analyzer/README.md

-# Sentiment Analyzer with Next.js and Hugging Face
+# 🐼 Sentiment Analyzer

+A simple project using the Hugging face API and Next.js.

+🚀 Check out the live demo: [sentiment-analyzer-red.vercel.app](https://sentiment-analyzer-red.vercel.app/)

 <img width="1857" height="1091" alt="image" src="https://github.com/user-attachments/assets/064734fa-e85b-4f9d-8887-26bf833d9899" />

+---

+# 📝 About The Project

 This is a simple web app built with Next.js (using the App Router) that allows users to upload a CSV file to perform sentiment analysis.
 The application processes messages from the file, sends them to a Hugging Face API, and displays a dashboard with consolidated results.

+---

 ## ✨ Features